daidaidais/BeatPad/README.md

 # BeatPad
-Beat Pad like MPCs using Processing, Minim and Surface Pro 3 (for touch)
+Beat Pad like MPCs using Processing

+## Requirements
+* Processing (I used 2.2.1)
+* Minim library
+* Run this device on a touchable device (I used Surface Pro)